Karl Linder: Nazi Party career

-In September 1923 Linder joined the National Socialist German Workers' Party (NSDAP).
+In September 1923, Linder joined the National Socialist German Workers' Party (NSDAP).
 The Party was banned in the aftermath of the Beer Hall Putsch, but re-established in February 1925.
 Linder rejoined the Party on 2 June 1925 (membership number 5,284).
-He became the Gau Treasurer for Gau Hesse-Nassau South and on 1 October 1926 succeeded Walter Schultz as Gauleiter, serving until 1 April 1927 when he was succeeded by Jakob Sprenger.
+He became the Gau Treasurer for Gau Hesse-Nassau South, and on 1 October 1926, succeeded Walter Schultz as Gauleiter, serving until 1 April 1927 when he was succeeded by Jakob Sprenger.
 Linder then became the Gau Business Manager serving until 1 January 1928.
 On that date he became Deputy Gauleiter to Sprenger who valued Linder's organizational talent, propaganda skills and knowledge of public finances.
 In addition, he held the post of Gau Treasurer from 1 July 1927 to 31 March 1929.

 In May 1928 Linder became a Stadtverordneter (City Councillor) of Frankfurt.
 Also in 1928, Linder became a member of the State Committee for Hesse-Nassau.
 In November 1929, he was elected to the Municipal Parliament of Wiesbaden and the Landtag (Provincial Parliament) of Hesse-Nassau, becoming the leader of the Nazi Party faction in that body.
 Linder also served as a Party Reichsredner (National Speaker) and was engaged in propaganda activities.
-In the national election of September 1930, Linder was elected to the Reichstag from electoral constituency 19 (Hessen-Nassau).
-He remained a Reichstag deputy until the end of National Socialist rule in May 1945.
+In the parliamentary election of September 1930, Linder was elected as a deputy to the Reichstag from electoral constituency 19 (Hessen-Nassau).
+He retained this seat until the end of National Socialist rule in May 1945.